tanzirul/a3e/README.md

 Requirements
 ------------
-Note: Java 1.7 and greater is required.
+Note: JDK 1.7 and greater is required.
 To get started, install [Android SDK][sdk] first and set paths to Android base tools, e.g., adb, aapt, etc.  You can do so by adding the followings to your profile: